Home - Book Preview

 “Jeff!”
 Jerry called in his thick accent.

-Jerzy (Jerry) Gulbicki was a first-generation immigrant to the United States and was his dad’s lead mechanic.
+Jerzy (Jerry) Gulbicki was a first-generation United States immigrant and his dad’s lead mechanic.

 “Good, good.
-Your Dad in bay,” he said as he motioned out to the floor of the shop.
+Your dad in bay,” he said as he motioned out to the shop floor.
 “You go see.”

 “Thanks, Jerry.”

-Jeff stepped carefully through the shop’s work area until he found his dad, nodding at the other mechanics as he went.
-Four service bays and a good reputation kept his father’s garage very busy.
+Jeff stepped carefully through the shop’s work area until he found his dad nodding at the other mechanics as he went.
+Four service bays and a good reputation kept his father’s garage busy.

 “Jeff!” his father exclaimed when he turned around.
 “What brings you by?”